Top 10 New Zealand Food Experiences You Want to Enjoy

 Address: 12 Gore St, Auckland, 1010, New Zealand

-Pro Tip: Ice cream lovers can take a Master Class or an in-depth Chef’s Table experience that blends sweet and savory flavors stirred up in amazing creativity.
+Pro Tip: Ice cream lovers can take a Master Class or a “behind the scenes tour” that blends sweet and savory flavors stirred up in amazing creativity.

 This hidden gem is an easy hour and a half from Auckland.
 It is located in the heart of Paeroa, minutes away from fabulous antique shops, amazing cycling and walking trails, and the beach nearby.

-It’s no surprise The Refinery was a finalist in rural section of the 2016 New Zealand Cafe of the Year awards.
+It’s no surprise The Refinery has been named a finalist for the best New Zealand coffee multiple times.

-If you’re planning on staying and hiking the popular Hauraki Rail Trail or simply hanging out at the beach, you’ll want to check out their 50’s inspired stylish accommodations offered on site.
-You’ll find two cosy and private cottages decorated with Kiwiana books and furniture.
+If you’re planning on staying and hiking the popular Hauraki Rail Trail or hanging out at the beach, check out their cozy 50’s inspired stylish accommodations offered on-site.

-Enjoy a true Kiwi gem and one of the New Zealand best cafes.
+Enjoy a true Kiwi gem and one of New Zealand’s best cafes.

 The Refinery